liferay/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 +$$$

-**Note:** An authentication related token must accompany each Liferay web service invocation.
+**Note:** An authentication related token (`p_auth`) must accompany each Liferay web service invocation.
 For details, please see the [Understanding Liferay's Service Security Model](develop/tutorials/-/knowledge_base/6-2/understanding-liferays-service-security-model) tutorial.
+Also, please see the note in the following section to learn how to find the `p_auth` token value that corresponds to your Liferay Portal session.

 $$$